 It’s pretty easy to find other checking accounts with no monthly fee, especially with online banks and credit unions.
 However, the ATM fee reimbursements and no overdraft and non-sufficient fund fees are impressive, especially considering the account’s APY on top of it.

-Minimum Balance to Open Account
+Minimum Deposit to Open Account

-Other Benefits and Tools
+Benefits and Tools